rillki/d-glfw-opengl-project-template/README.md

 `--build=release` is optional. `dub` will compile and run the project.

 ### LICENSE
-All code is licensed under MIT.
+All code is licensed under BSL software license.